DrazorV/Keystone/README.md

 ## Features & Commands 👻
-- Get the avatar image of anyone in the guild
+- Get the avatar of anyone in the guild.
--
--
+- Inform your friends that you are in a channel with an appropriate link to join you.
+- Set the default channel for your daily meme dosage!
+- Get a random meme from a big subreddit list.
+- Check the ping of the bot and it's server
--
+- Get hot porn gifs
+- Change the prefix of the bot commands
--
+- More to come!

 ## About me 🤷
 My name is Vagelis, I am 21 years old, born and raised in Greece.<br/>